Fiancee of murdered journalist Jamal Khashoggi urges Premier League to stop Saudi takeover of Newcastle United | Goal.com

 Saudi-born journalist Khashoggi was murdered inside Saudi Arabia's consulate in Istanbul, Turkey after going into the government office to pick up documents pertaining to his future marriage with Cengiz.

-After initially denying any Saudi involvement in his death, in December 2019 five governments officials were sentenced to death in a trial in the Middle Eastern country.
+After initially denying any Saudi involvement in his death, in December 2019 five government officials were sentenced to death in a trial in the Middle Eastern country.

 However, the judgement was criticised by Amnesty International as a "whitewash" that avoided implicating Saudi crown prince Mohammed bin Salman, and Khashoggi's former partner has attempted to intervene in an effort to draw attention to allegations against the state.